By Lily / Last update May 23, 2023

 Except for moving OneDrive folder to external drive, you can still sync OneDrive with a free and reliable file sync software for Windows 11/10/8/7 to ensure your files are always safe.
 AOMEI Backupper Standard is a great option because of the following advantages.

-• If you want the files to be synchronized automatically, you can add a schedule to run the sync task or sync the OneDrive folder in real time (available in Professional edition).
+★ If you want the files to be synchronized automatically, you can add a schedule to run the sync task.
+Five schedule modes are available: Daily, Weekly, Monthly, Event Triggers and USB plug in.

 After a brief understanding, you may want to have a try.
 Assuming you have the OneDrive desktop app installed and configured, you can simply download and install this sync software to have a try: